Sandruski/htn-planner/README.md

 3. In the `Decomposition` tab, click the `Decompose` button to decompose the selected entry point of the parsed domain using the parsed world state.
 Entry points are methods tagged with `top_level_method` of a domain tagged with `top_level_domain`.

-The decomposition performs a depth-first search (DFS) on the domain graph, starting at the top level compound task and expanding hierarchically by exploring compound tasks.
-The algorithm uses backtracking as a mechanism to try alternative options leading to different paths at choice points.
+The decomposition process performs a depth-first search (DFS) on the domain graph.
+The algorithm starts at the top-level compound task and hierarchically expands it into a sequence of primitive tasks, which represent a plan.
+It uses backtracking as a mechanism to try alternative options leading to different paths at choice points.

 ![main_decomposition_successful_choice_point](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_successful_choice_point.png)
-*Successful choice point*
+*Successful choice point.
+The Main decomposition had to backtrack 4 times to find the successful path*

 ![main_decomposition_choice_points](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_choice_points.png)
 *Choice points*